kekePower/MyLog/README.md

 2015-2017 - Licensed under GPL, any version

-MyLog is a script written in the ZSH shell that I use to log one-liners about what I do in my life.
+MyLog is a script written for the ZSH shell that I use to log one-liners about what I do in my life.
-It's just for fun, but this script can also be used to keep track of changes you've made to your system or events that you want to have on record.
+It's just for fun, but this script can also be used to keep track of changes you've made to your system or events that you may want to have on record.

 It's really simple, but it works.

 **How to install**

 1.
-You can copy the **mylog** shell script to, i.e. ~/bin/mylog, and make it executable **chmod 750 ~/bin/mylog**.
+You can copy the **mylog** shell script to, i.e. ~/bin/mylog, and make it executable with **chmod 750 ~/bin/mylog**.

 Then just run the script.
 It will ask if you want to run setup.